daver64/rconsole/README.md

     conio::gotoxy(10, 5);
     conio::printf("Hello, World!");

-    // Print with color
+    // Print with colour
     conio::textcolor(conio::Color::BRIGHT_GREEN);
     conio::gotoxy(10, 7);
     conio::printf("This is green text!");

-    // Print at position with color in one call conio::printf(10, 9, conio::Color::RED, "This is red text!");
+    // Print at position with colour in one call conio::printf(10, 9, conio::Color::RED, "This is red text!");

     // Wait for keypress